 Retention is a metric of how many users return to your app over time.
 Even the best apps lose most of their users in just a few days.
 But if you make retention your key goal of growth, you can change the development path of your company.
 Increasing user retention and minimizing their churn is the key to creating a base of loyal, interested users and ensuring their sustainable growth.

 A business that retains its users increases its revenue and becomes profitable faster than one that does not.
+Studies show that improving customer service and retention by just 5% leads to a 25% to 95% profit increase.
 Retention affects all-important business indicators, such as the number of active users, involvement, user life cycle, payback period, and much more.
 So here are the key reasons why user retention is crucial for your app.

 According to a study by Harvard Business Review, if you increase customer retention rates by 5%, your profits can go up to 95%.
 Therefore, if you want to make your app go doubly viral, retention is what you need to focus on.
 When you make an effort to add more value and retain your users, they are more likely to take the key actions that accelerate your acquisition.
 This could be by actively participating in your referral programs, word-of-mouth recommendation, or even creating content on social media.